dlvhdr/gh-dash/README.md

 ## ✨ Features

-- 🌅 fully configurable - define sections using github filters
+- 🌅 fully configurable - define sections using GitHub filters
 - 🔍 search for both prs and issues
 - 📝 customize columns with `hidden`, `width` and `grow` props
 - ⚡️ act on prs and issues with checkout, comment, open, merge, diff, etc...